emanuelcasco/git-tools/README.md

 ## Getting Started

 1. Clone or copy this directory somewhere on your machine.

+2. Make sure the scripts are executable, run `chmod +x git-status git-gwts`.

-2. Add the directory to your `PATH`, or symlink the scripts you need:
+3. Add the directory to your `PATH`, or symlink the scripts you need:
    ```bash
    ln -s "$(pwd)/git-status" /usr/local/bin/gitstatus
    ln -s "$(pwd)/git-gwts" /usr/local/bin/git-gwts